-For the financial year ended 30 June 2020, in accordance with the Trust Constitution, the Responsible Entity received a total fee of 1.78% (2019: 1.78%) of net asset value (inclusive of GST, net of RITC available to the Trust) per annum.
+For the financial period from 1 July 2019 to 30 September 2020, in accordance with the Trust Constitution, the Responsible Entity received a total fee of 1.78% of net asset value (inclusive of GST, net of RITC available to the Trust) per annum.
+For the financial period from 1 October 2020 to 30 June 2021, in accordance with the Trust Constitution, the Responsible Entity received a total fee of 1.48% of net asset value (inclusive of GST, net of RITC available to the Trust) per annum.